nathanhoad/godot_dialogue_manager/docs/Using_Dialogue.md

 A global called `DialogueManager` is available to provide lines of dialogue.

-If you haven't specified your game states mentioned above you can manually set them with something like:
+If you haven't specified your game states in [the editor](Settings.md) you can manually set them with something like:

 ```gdscript
 # Game state objects are globals that have properties and methods used by your dialogue